Visiting Coleton Fishacre: what you need to know

 Car parking charges

-We are operating a pay and display in our car park where car park charges will apply for non-members: £1 per hour up to three hours, or £4 to stay all day.
+We are operating a pay and display in our car park where car park charges will apply for non-members: £1 per hour up to three hours.
 Free parking for members (please show membership card upon arrival and display car sticker).

 Members will just need to scan their membership card in the parking meter to get a free parking ticket, and display that along with their National Trust parking sticker in their car.